zemfrog/zemfrog/README.rst

 * Solid application structure.
 * Automation creates APIs based on tables in the database.
 * Automation creates schema models for your ORM.
+* Built-in JWT authentication.
+* Integrated with flask-apispec for building API documentation.
 * Easy to add your commands.
 * Easy to add extensions.
 * Easy to add task queue to celery.